Characteristics of Families Served by Child Care and Development Fund (CCDF) Based on Preliminary FY 2012 Data

 Child care subsidies help low-income families with children under age 13 pay for child care so that parents can work or participate in training or education activities.
 Parents typically receive subsidies in the form of vouchers that they can use with a provider of their choice–whether a relative, neighbor, child care center, or after-school program.
 States have a great deal of flexibility to establish child care subsidy policies to meet their needs.
 Thus, national data on the characteristics of families served masks a large degree of variation across individual States.

 - TANF status.
-Nationally, TANF was reported as a source of income for approximately 18 percent of families in FY 2011.
+Nationally, the average monthly percent of families reporting income from TANF was approximately 17 percent in FY 2012.
 Most States give families currently receiving, at-risk of receiving, or transitioning off TANF, first priority for child care assistance.

 - 33 percent were school-aged (6 years & older)